Late-boomer/stream-engine-docs/docs/index.md

 A system might have multiple devices connected, which the stream engine is able to communicate with. tobii_enumerate_local_device_urls iterates over all such (excluding IS1 and IS2) devices found.
 It will only enumerate devices connected directly to the system, not devices connected on the network.
+Note that if both a tobii-ttp and a tobii-prp URL is available for the same tracker, only he tobii-prp URL will be reported.
+For details, see tobii_enumerate_local_device_urls_ex().

 *api* must be a pointer to a valid tobii_api_t instance as created by calling tobii_api_create.